 Becoming a board member is a lifelong goal for many professionals.
-But the process of attaining your first board seat can feel like a tall task.
+But attaining your first board seat can feel like a tall task.

-Here at Mogul, we work with our board-ready members and show them how to become a board member of a company.
-In this guide, we'll go through our four-step process to get you ready to join a board of directors.
+We work with our board-ready members and help them through this process.
+This guide will highlight our four-step process to prepare you to join a board of directors.

 - How to orchestrate your board search campaign

 - The differences between private and public boards

 - How to write the perfect board bio

 - The tactics to prep for your board interview

 First, let's take a look at the current board recruiting landscape.

 The current board recruiting landscape